galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 layout: tutorial_hands_on
 title: "ToolFactory: Generating Tools From More Complex Scripts"
 key_points:
-  - The ToolFactory is an automated Galaxy tool generator suitable for simple tools.
+  - The ToolFactory Appliance is an automated Galaxy tool generator running in a flavour of docker-galaxy-stable
-  - It was designed for scientists and developers who routinely write command line scripts.
+  - It was designed for scientists and developers who routinely write scripts for their analyses.
-  - It can turn a working command line script into a proper Galaxy tool with a test in a few minutes.
+  - It can turn a working command line script into an untested Galaxy tool in a few seconds.
-  - It generates complete Galaxy tools from information provided by filling in a normal Galaxy form in the familiar Galaxy UI.
+  - It generates tools from information on a normal Galaxy form in the familiar Galaxy UI.
+  - The new tool is installed in the appliance so can be used and tested immediately.
+   - Adding a test takes a few minutes and is only needed when the new tool is ready for sharing.

 objectives:
  - Further develop your ToolFactory Skills